FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-sortbox.md

 ### Rendered HTML

-When setup like in the example above, the rendered HTML could look like this.
+When setup like in the last example above, the rendered HTML could look like this.

 ```html
 <ff-sortbox-select>